schmurfy/eetee/README.md

 - MRI 1.9.3
 - rubinius (1.9 mode)

+# What is this name ?

+Finding an unused name is getting hard so I finally settled for E.T. because why not ?
+I did not want to hve a gem with a two letters name so here is eetee !

 # What is this gem ?

 I used the bacon test framework for quite some time now but I have some issues with it which are mostly unfixable without rewriting internals, this is what E.T. is !
 From the outside the specs should run the same on both but the changed internals allow better integration with guard amongst other things.